 Types of Partnerships

+When you're thinking about starting a small business, choosing the right business structure is crucial.
+This decision can impact your income tax, the paperwork you need to file, and your level of risk.
 A partnership arises whenever two or more people co-own a business and share in the profits and losses of the business.
 Other business legal structures include sole proprietorships, limited liability companies (LLCs), corporations, and nonprofit corporations.

 A general partnership involves two or more owners carrying out a business purpose.
-General partners share equal rights and responsibilities in connection with management of the business, and any individual partner can bind the entire group to a legal obligation.
+General partners share equal rights in connection with the management of the business.
+They also share equal responsibility.
+Any individual partner can bind the entire group to a legal obligation.

-A limited partnership allows each partner to restrict his or her personal liability to the amount of his or her business investment.
-Not every partner can benefit from this limitation -- at least one participant must accept general partnership status, exposing himself or herself to full personal liability for the business's debts and obligations.
-The general partner retains the right to control the business, while the limited partner(s) do(es) not participate in management decisions.
-Both general and limited partners benefit from business profits.
+A limited partnership allows each partner to restrict their liability, which depends on the amount of their initial business investment.
+Not every partner benefits from this limitation.
+At least one participant must accept general partnership status.
+This exposes them to full personal liability for the business's debts and obligations.
+The general partner retains the right to control the business.
+The limited partner(s) do not take part in management decisions.
+Both general and limited partners enjoy business profits.

 Limited Liability Partnerships (LLP)

-All states need disclosure of the partnership's name and principle place of business.
-Some states also require, among other things, identification of the number of partners, a brief description of the business, a statement that the partnership will maintain insurance, and written acknowledgment that the limited liability status may expire.
+All states need disclosure of the partnership's name and principal place of business.
+Some states also require, among other things, identification of the number of partners.
+They might want a brief description of the business and a statement that the partnership will maintain insurance.
+They might also ask for written acknowledgment that the limited liability status may expire.

-Get Legal Help Before Setting Up Your Partnership
+Get Legal Help Before Setting up Your Partnership

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help